You are here: Urology Textbook > Surgery (procedures) > Circumcision

 Religious and Non-Religious Traditions

-Circumcision is most often done for religious or non-religious reasons in the postnatal period and in childhood.
-The circumcision of the child due to the request of the parents is legally problematic.
+Religious or non-religious traditions are the most common reason for circumcision in the postnatal period and childhood.
+The circumcision of the child at request of the parents is legally problematic.
 The child's right to physical integrity collides with the religious or traditional wishes of the parents.

 Contraindications for circumcision